 Vote-buying allegations disrupt the Edo election; Oshiomhole refutes reports that the APC is purchasing votes, and nine people are arrested.

-Adams Oshiomhole, former governor of Edo State, has refuted the claim that the All Progressives Congress (APC) brought cash to purchase votes.
+Adams Oshiomhole, a former governor of Edo State, has refuted the claim that the All Progressives Congress (APC) brought cash to purchase votes.

 After casting his ballot in the state’s Etsako West Local Government Area in Iyamho, Ward 10 Unit 01, Oshiomhole spoke with reporters and said it was absurd that the opposition parties were making such baseless accusations.

-“I find it hilarious when hear accusations of this nature,” he said.
+“I find it hilarious when I hear accusations of this nature,” he said.
 Where did you witness them exchanging money?

 “People wanted decent government, which is why they came out in great numbers to vote for us.

 Thus, our people have noticed the distinction.
-He clarified, “Some individuals do tell me that they haven’t seen the genuine presence of government in their villages since left the administration.
+He clarified, “Some individuals do tell me that they haven’t seen the genuine presence of government in their villages since I left the administration.

 In the meantime, the police detained nine men on suspicion of vote-buying and other offenses.

-Nine people were detained, eight of them were detained on suspicion of buying votes, while the ninth person pretended to be reporter for one of the nation’s top television networks.
+Nine people were detained, eight of them were detained on suspicion of buying votes, while the ninth person pretended to be a reporter for one of the nation’s top television networks.

-The PDP was represented by two of the suspects, Emotingham Godspower and Farawei Isaac, according to statement made by Force Spokesperson Muyiwa Adejobi.
+The PDP was represented by two of the suspects, Emotingham Godspower and Farawei Isaac, according to a statement made by Force Spokesperson Muyiwa Adejobi.

 Adejobi continued, “Furthermore, six individuals were detained at Auchi’s Aibotse Secondary School, next to the Meremu Hotel, for participating in vote-buying.